lcthomas/eng682s19/schedule.md

 * John Guillory, “The Sokal Affair and the History of Criticism,” _Critical Inquiry_ 28.2 (2002) (B)

 ### No case study this week
-* Class will begin with a presentation by Paige Morgan on finding and wrangling humanities data

 ----